The warm-up process before your fight

 3. Time in as part of the team

-If you just joined our club, understand that it may take some time for all of us to get to know each other before we can work together.
+If you just joined our Muay Thai club in Mississauga, understand that it may take some time for all of us to get to know each other before we can work together.

 4. Drive and passion for the sport

 Are you fighting for the right reasons?
 To get girls, to beat up on people, or to show off on social media that you are a fighter aren’t good reasons.
-We want fighters who love the sport.
+We want fighters who love Muay Thai and the spirit of martial arts.

 5. Skill

 You don’t necessarily have to have the highest skill at the club, but you must prove that you understand the fundamentals, can bring home the victory, and can protect yourself in that ring.
-Only through hard sparring can you show this.
+Only through hard sparring at our Mississauga Muay Thai gym can you show this.

 6. Attitude and character